-If you are a stockholder of record, you may vote in person at the annual meeting or vote by proxy using the enclosed proxy card.
-Whether or not you plan to attend the meeting, we urge you to vote by proxy to ensure your vote is counted.
-You may still attend the meeting and vote in person if you have already voted by proxy.
+If you are a stockholder of record, you may vote in person at the Annual Meeting or vote by proxy using the enclosed proxy card, vote by proxy over the telephone or vote by proxy through the internet.
+Whether or not you plan to attend the Annual Meeting, we urge you to vote by proxy to ensure your vote is counted.
+You may still attend the Annual Meeting and vote in person if you have already voted by proxy.